friends-ce-3-group/capstone-documentation/README.md

 In total, there are 12 code repositories used to manage the application infrastructure and code.

 **Github** is the version control system used for our code repository and **Terraform** is the Infrastructure as Code (IaC) tool used to deploy our AWS infrastructure components via **Github Actions**.
-As far as possible, all of the AWS resources are set up via terraform in order to create a controlled version of our infrastructure and to aid in re-deployment in the event of disaster recovery.
+As far as possible, the application's  resources are set up via terraform in order to create a controlled version of our infrastructure and to aid in re-deployment in another region in the event of disaster recovery.